pluralsh/documentation/pages/02-getting-started/02-how-to-use/01-mgmt-cluster.md

 ## `plural up` (still pretty easy)

 `plural up` is a single command to spawn our management cluster from zero in any of the big three clouds (AWS, Azure, GCP).
-We have docs thoroughly going over the process to use it {% doclink to="cli-quick" %}here{% /doclink %}.
+We have docs thoroughly going over the process to use it {% doclink to="getting_started_first_steps_cli_quickstart" %}here{% /doclink %}.

 There are a few reasons you'd consider using this over Plural Cloud:

 * Security - you want to ensure Plural hosts absolutely no cloud-related permissions.
-You can even follow our {% doclink to="sandbox" %}sandboxing guide{% /doclink %} to remove all egress to Plural (this requires an enterprise license key)
+You can even follow our {% doclink to="getting_started_advanced_config_sandboxing" %}sandboxing guide{% /doclink %} to remove all egress to Plural (this requires an enterprise license key)
 * Networking - you want to host the Plural Console on a private network entirely.
 Plural Cloud currently is always publicly hosted.
 * Integration - Oftentimes resources needed by Plural are themselves hosted on private networks, for instance Git Repositories.
 In that case, it's logistically easier to self-host and place it in an integrated network.
 * Scaling - you want complete control as to how Plural Scales for your enterprise.  `dedicated` cloud hosting does this perfectly well too, but some orgs want their own hands on the wheel.